 Table 32 reports rental housing units, average monthly asking rents, and vacancy rates for rental housing units leased both by the unit and by the bed, based on data from the 2019 Apartment Vacancy and Rental Rate Survey.
 According to this data, the weighted average rent for apartment units in the broader Davis community was \$2,117 per month, including both bed-leased and unit-leased apartments.
 The average rent for unit-leased apartments was \$1,905 per month, while the average rent per bed in bed-leased units was \$1,001 per month.
-The weighted average rent for all units, as reported in Table 32, was notably higher than for unit-leased apartments alone because the average unit-equivalent rent for bed-leased apartments.4 More specifically, the weighted average unit equivalent rent for bed-leased apartments was \$3,317 per month.
+The weighted average rent for all units, as reported in Table 32, was notably higher than for unit-leased apartments alone because the average unit-equivalent rent for bed-leased apartments is significantly higher than for similarly sized unit-leased apartments.4 More specifically, the weighted average unit equivalent rent for bed-leased apartments was \$3,317 per month.
 This relative rent differential is also illustrated in Figure 4.